harbour/core/harbour/contrib/rddads/doc/en/readme.txt

          Set( _SET_OPTIMIZE, .T. )

-      or its command equivalent.
-RDDADS will use an AOF whenever dbSetFilter is called *if it can*.
+      or its command equivalent.  rddads will use an AOF whenever dbSetFilter is called *if it can*.

       Second, make sure the filter is one ADS can understand.
 UDFs are out,